 Supporting the Department of Media and Cultural Studies and many other departments and schools throughout UCR, the Multimedia Library provides visual media in all formats in support of teaching and research at UCR.
-You also many find many of your favorite feature films and documentaries for your viewing pleasure!
+You may also find many of your favorite feature films and documentaries for your viewing pleasure!

 The Multimedia Library is located in Room 2117 (2nd floor) of the CHASS Interdisciplinary Building South.
 Click here for a map of the campus and the CHASS Interdisciplinary Building South.

-Materials may be checked out by UC faculty, staff and students.
+Materials may be checked out by UC faculty, staff, and students.
 All others may check out materials for use inside the Multimedia Library, provided a valid UCR Library card is presented.

 |Borrowing Periods by Library User Category||Loan Period (all materials)|